April 16 – 20, 2018: EN313E HIGH NORTH DIALOGUE: International perspectives on business and governance in the High North (7,5 ECTS)

 - Display their creativity in solving potential challenges and problems for an organization

-- Oral presentation (Students will make a group presentation of their scenarios for an examination commission and deliver a 5-page group report summarizing the scenarios they have developed.
-Grade: passed/not passed).
+- Oral presentation (students will make a group presentation of their scenarios for an examination commission and deliver a 5-page group report summarizing the scenarios they have developed).
+Grade: passed/not

-- Written assignment counts for 100 % of the grade with the Norwegian grading system (A-F)
+- Written assignment counts for 100 percent of the grade with the Norwegian grading system (A-F)

-The graduate course fee, the conference fee, and meals during the events will be covered by the Business School, Nord University.
+Costs: The graduate course fee, the conference fee, and meals during the events will be covered by Nord University Business School.
 Students will have to cover visa and travel costs themselves.

-We can cover accommodation in a student hostel, in rooms for 2-3 people, to a limited number of students.
+- Accommodation grant.
+We can offer accommodation in a student hostel, in rooms for to-three people, to a limited number of students.
 This will be distributed to the first students who apply and send enrollment documents before January 30, 2018.
 Please note that places are limited, so early application is advised.

 Students from other universities apply for the program by sending the standard application form and enrolment documents.
 The application form is found here.
 Detailed requirements for Russian and Ukrainian citizens are sent upon request.
 Enrollment documents include: